MENUMENU

 Example of a Post Promoting Interaction

-For businesses and individuals, it’s always impactful to share “before and after” experiences.
-If you represent a business, this allows users to see the power of a solution or service.
+If you represent a business, this allows users to see the power of a solution or service with a before and after photo series.
 When speaking from personal experience, before and after stories represent growth and development.

 Regardless of which context you choose or need, before and after LinkedIn posts capture interest and illustrate growth.